serokell/blog-posts/Alex and Happy Part 2/article.md

 If we shift, we make `+` right-associative, resulting in `1 + (2 + 3)`.
 If we reduce, we make `+` left-associative, resulting in `(1 + 2) + 3`.

-It means that an LR parser can use shift/reduce conflicts to either shift or reduce, allowing the programmer to specify precedences and associativities for operators.
+It means that an LR parser can use shift/reduce conflicts to either shift or reduce, allowing the programmer to specify precedences and associativities of operators.

 ##### Dangling else

-The second well-known case is the dangling-else problem, which is a conflict that arises when a language supports both if-then and if-then-else expressions (such as MiniML).
+The second well-known case is the dangling-else problem, which is a conflict that arises when a language supports both if-then and if-then-else expressions (like we do in MiniML).

-The expression `if a then if b then x else y` is ambiguous and may be parsed either as `if a then (if b then x else y)` or `if a then (if b then x) else y`.
+It rises from the fact that the expression `if a then if b then x else y` is ambiguous and may be parsed either as `if a then (if b then x else y)` or `if a then (if b then x) else y`.

 Typically, the first interpretation is desirable.
 To illustrate, let's see once again the parsing states: